ricrocha82/climate_viz/README.md

-# climate_viz
+# README
-a project to practice coding, data analysis and visualizations
+Repository for a project to practice coding, data analysis and visualizations